Omikhleia/markdown.sile/examples/sile-and-markdown.md

 There is actually more than one solution to achieve great results in that direction:

  1. Directly using a native Markdown converter package,
- 1. Using the Pandoc software to generate an ouput suitable for SILE.
+ 1. Using the Pandoc software to generate an output suitable for SILE.

 Each of them has its advantages, and a few limitations as well.

 [comment]: # (THIS TEXT SHOULD NOT APPEAR IN THE OUTPUT.
-It is actually the most platform independent comment in Mardown.)
+It is actually the most platform independent comment in Markdown.)

 ## The native markdown package